ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 When using Conditional Access App Control to manage access and sessions, MCAS provides the option to notify users that their activities are being monitored.

-#### Design Considerations

 If user notifications are enabled administrators can either use a Microsoft-provided default message or provide their own, which will include their organisational logo (if it has been uploaded to MCAS).

-#### Design Decisions

-The tables below describe the User Monitoring design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 93 User Monitoring Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---